-Brian Schlining is a trend setting Javavore who loves pushing code.
+Brian Schlining is a champion Javavore who loves pushing code.
 Brian is a nine-to-fiver who works best in the morning (around 9 am).

 The two following graphs show Brian Schlining's average weekly and daily schedules.
 These charts give significant insight into Brian's character as a developer.
 The colors in the charts indicate the fraction of events that are pushes, watching, issue comments, new repos or branches, and new issues.

 Note: an attempt has been made to show these plots in in the correct timezone (based on Brian's location listed on their GitHub profile) but this procedure is imperfect at best.